-The neighboring island municipalities of Culebra and Vieques offer a complete different experience to traveling anglers.
-Located a few miles east of the main island and easily accessible via local ferry service or air travel, these two jewels remain largely untouched and have the finest beaches in Puerto Rico.
+The neighboring island municipalities of Culebra and Vieques offer a completely different experience to traveling anglers.
+Located just miles off the main island and accessible via ferry or plane, they contain Puerto Rico’s finest beaches.
 In fact, Flamenco Beach in Culebra is continuously rated in the top 10 beaches in the world.
-In both of the islands, inexpensive shuttle service is readily available and good there are many great places to eat and have a cold tropical drink after enjoying a day on the water.
+On both islands, shuttles are readily available, and there are many places to eat and drink.

-Fishing for bonefish, tarpon and permit is available, as well as reef species, and light tackle nearshore fishing can be very good.
+One can fish for bonefish, tarpon and permit as well as reef species, and light tackle fishing can be excellent.
 However, the number of guides working the area is very limited.
 Again, careful planning and prompt reservations will ensure that you have a good experience in these small islands.
-With great water clarity, snorkeling and scuba diving are also popular activities.
+With the great water clarity, snorkeling and scuba diving are also popular activities.

 What to Pack Along

-Even though tarpon, snook, jacks, barracudas and other species cruise the beaches and can brighten your day from your hotel beach, the best waters are only available by boat so book your fishing charter before you get to Puerto Rico.
-Long sleeve shirts, sunblock, sunglasses, a camera and your favorite fishing hat complete the items that should be in your fishing pack.
+Although tarpon, barracudas and other species cruise the hotel beaches, the best waters are only available by boat, so book a charter ahead of time.
+Long-sleeve shirts, sunblock, sunglasses, a camera and your favorite fishing hat complete the contents of your fishing pack.